rodrigoalvesvieira/old-blog/_posts/2011-07-16-creating-contact-form-rails-3.md

 ---
 layout: post
-title: Creating a contact form in Rails 3
+title: Creating a Contact Form in Rails 3
 ---

 <span class="drops">O</span>ne of the more common little things present in websites all over the Internet are the contact forms, those you make available for your users to get in touch.